Quantum reverse hypercontractivity: its tensorization and application to strong converses: Introduction

 Even more problematic is the issue of tensorization.
-As mentioned before, the proof of the tensorization property in the commutative case is quite easy and can be done with at least two methods, yet none of them generalize to the non-commutative case; The superoperator norm is not multiplicative in general, and the subadditivity of entropy employed in the commutative case does not hold in the quantum one.
+As mentioned before, the proof of the tensorization property in the commutative case is quite easy and can be done with at least two methods, yet none of them generalize to the non-commutative case; {(i) The superoperator norm is not multiplicative in general, and (ii) one cannot interpret the quantum conditional entropy as an average of an entropic quantity over a smaller system, which is a crucial aspect of the proof in the classical setting}.
 Thus far, the tensorization property has been proven only for a few special examples of quantum Markov semigroups.
 In particular, it was proven for the \emph{qubit} depolarizing semigroup in~\cite{MO10, KT13} and is generalized for all unital qubit semigroups in~\cite{King14}.
-Moreover, in~\cite{TPK14} some techniques were developed for bounding the log-Sobolev constants associated to the tensor powers of quantum Markov semigroups, which can be considered as an intermediate resolution of the tensorization problem.
+Moreover, {in~\cite{TPK14, MSFW}} some techniques were developed for bounding the log-Sobolev constants associated to the tensor powers of quantum Markov semigroups, which can be considered as an intermediate resolution of the tensorization problem. {We also refer to ~\cite{bardet2018hypercontractivity,BK16} for the theory of hypercontractivity and log-Sobolev inequalities for completely bounded norms. }